 - A. Summary

 - B. Questions/Inquiries

 - C. Addenda to RFP and Corrigenda

 - D. Presentations and Tests

 - E. Proposal Evaluation Board

 - F. Process Modification

 - G. Projected Schedule of Events

 A. Summary

-The Internet Society, on behalf of the IETF Administrative Oversight Committee (IAOC), announces this Request for Proposals to for legal services.
+The Internet Society, on behalf of the IETF Administrative Oversight Committee (IAOC), and the IETF Trust announces this Request for Proposals for legal services.
 The successful bidder will enter into a contract with the Internet Society.